Closing the Gaps Between Value Creation and Value Delivery

 At the process level the source of value is the ability of your product and your expertise to improve your customer's business processes.
 If so, the solution now has a value that extends beyond its base characteristics and the seller can be seen as a more integral part of the customer's business.

 The performance level delivers strategic customer value.
 This solution enables companies to better serve their customers, provide distinct competitive differentiation, and perhaps expand their markets.
 In the buyer's mind the seller now becomes a true business partner.

-A prime solution is designed to leverage value across all three levels with the primary impact at the strategic performance level.
+is designed to leverage value across all three levels with the primary impact at the strategic performance level.
 To accomplish that level of impact, sellers must be able to link their solution to buyers' business strategy and address the absence of value.
 They must understand the business drivers that critically concern customers, and understand markets and the customers of their own customers.